KevinKra/Notes/electronics/components/readme.md

 ### Capacitor Answers

 1. a `capacitor` stores electric charge.
-1. a `capacitor` is like a `battery`, however it stores electric charge in an **electric field** as opposed to in a **chemical solution**.
+1. a `capacitor` is like a `battery`.
+However, it stores electric charge in an **electric field** as opposed to creating electric charge through a series of **chemical reactions**.
-1. an `anode`, negative charge, is the `electrode` where electrons flow out.
+1. an `anode`, negative charge, is the `electrode` where electrons flow out (in electron flow).
-1. The `cathode`, positive charge, is the `electrode` where electricity is given in or flows in.
+1. The `cathode`, positive charge, is the `electrode` where electricity flows in (in electron flow).
 1. an `electrode` is a conductor through which electricity enters or leaves an object, substance, or region. `anode` and `cathode` are used to describe current flow in relation to the `electrode`.
-1. a `dielectric` material is a material which serves as an insulator, or electrons cannot pass.
+1. a `dielectric` material is a material which serves as an insulator, or a material in which electrons cannot pass through.
 There are solid, liquid, and gas `dielectric` materials.
-Ceramic, plastic, distilled water, nitrogen, vacuum, so on.
+Ceramic, plastic, distilled water, nitrogen, vacuum, so on, are examples.
-1. a `capacitor` charges and discharges faster than a `battery` due to them using an `electric field`, rather than a sequence of chemical reactions to hold and move electrons.
+1. a `capacitor` charges and discharges faster than a `battery` due to it using an `electric field`, rather than a sequence of chemical reactions, to hold onto and release energy.
 1. `capacitors` help to smooth out disruptions of electrical supply.
-In an abstract sense, it serves like a water tank, if the outside supply of water is interrupted the `capacitor` can continue to supply electrical current for a duration until the outside source returns.
+In a sense, they serve like a water tank, if the outside supply of water is interrupted the `capacitor` can continue to supply electrical current (water) for a duration until the outside source returns.
 1. a `capacitor` is wrapped in a insulating container, which contains two conductive metal plates --typically of aluminum, sandwiching a `dielectric` material (often ceramic).
-The layers (from outside in) consist of a protective case, an `electrode`, a dielectric layer, and another `electrode`.
+The layers (from outside in) consist of a protective resin case, an `electrode`, a `dielectric` layer, and another `electrode`.
-1. a stripe on a `capacitor` indicates the negative terminal.
+1. a stripe on a `capacitor` typically indicates the negative terminal.
-1. when we connect a `battery` to a `capacitor`, current moves from the `anode` of the battery to one plate on the capacitor.
-The electrons will build up on that plate while `electrons` on the other plate discharge from the `capacitor`.
-Electrons can't pass across the `capacitor` because of the insulating material.
+1. when we connect a `battery` to a `capacitor`, current moves from the `anode` of the battery to one electrode plate on the `capacitor`.
+The electrons then build up on that plate while `electrons` on the other plate discharge from the `capacitor` (- -).
+Electrons can't pass across the `capacitor` because of the insulating `dielectric` material sandwiched between them.
-1. once the `capacitor` has the **same voltage** as the `battery`, electrons will stop flowing.
+1. once the `capacitor` has the **same voltage** as the `battery`, electrons will stop flowing into it.
 Now that one of the `capacitor's` plates is full of electrons (charge), we can release this stored energy later.
-This gives us a difference in **potential**, or a **voltage difference** between both sides (- electron filled plate and empty positive plate),
+The build up of charge gives us a difference in **electrical potential**, or a **voltage difference**, between both sides (an electron filled plate and empty "positive" plate).
 1. `electrical potential` is the difference in charge between the positive and negative sides of a component.
-1. an `electric field` leverages the attraction of positively charged particles (or holes) and negatively charged particles (electrons).
-A dielectric material (in the capacitor for instance) keeps the attracted elements in the electrodes physically separated, however they still have the attraction pulling them together and thus a capacitor is able to hold charge until a suitable path is made that can connect the electrodes until the difference of potential equalizes and the voltage becomes zero.
+1. An `electric field` is the physical field that surrounds electrically charged particles and exerts force on all other charged particles in the field, either attracting or repelling them.
+A `dielectric` material (in the capacitor for instance) keeps the attracted elements in the electrodes physically separated from one another.
+However, the `electrodes` still have the `electric field` attraction pulling them together and thus a `capacitor` is able to hold charge until a suitable path is made that physically connects the `electrodes` and allows current to flow until the difference in potential equalizes and the voltage becomes zero.
 1. when you reconnect the `battery` to the circuit, the `capacitor` will begin to recharge as electrons flow in and the push the electrons out that had accumulated on the other electrode while the battery was disconnected (negatives repel).
 1. a `multimeter` can be used to detect voltage and other electrical characteristics like resistance and current.
 Using pressure as an analogy, one end of a battery has more pressure then the other end, like water in a pipe.
 1. when the positive and negative charges on the electrodes are equal, the flow of electrons motivated by the `capacitor` stop moving (no more current).
-1. `capacitance` is the measurement of energy stored in a `capacitor` and they're measured in `Farads (F)`, though usually in `microfarads (uF)`.
+1. `capacitance` is the measurement of energy stored in a `capacitor` and they're measured in `Farads (F)` or `microFarads (uF)`.
 1. the voltage value on a `capacitor` describes **the maximum number of volts** a `capacitor` can handle.
 1. it explodes.
 1. one of the most common applications in large buildings is to use a `capacitor bank` to provide "power factor correction".
-They're also used to smooth out peaks between ac-to-dc conversion.
+They're also used to smooth out peaks between AC to DC conversion.
 1. yes, `capacitors` hold large voltages even for a long time after being disconnected from a circuit.

 ---